ammy20019/Login2Explore/README.md

 In this project we are integrating an html/JS form with JsonPower and collecting data from the form and entering into the database with the help of APIs.

 ## Benefits of using JsonPowerDB
 •	Proprietary algorithm for High Performance CRUD operations.
-Multiple times faster than popular DBMS.
+Multiple times faster than popular DBMS.<br>
-•	Serverless support for faster development - A UI developer can develop complete dynamic application.
+•	Serverless support for faster development - A UI developer can develop complete dynamic application.<br>
-•	DBMS with built in web / application server and embedded caching makes the performance lightning fast.
+•	DBMS with built in web / application server and embedded caching makes the performance lightning fast.<br>
-•	Server side Native NoSQL - best query performance.
+•	Server side Native NoSQL - best query performance.<br>
-•	In-built support to query on multiple JPDB databases.
+•	In-built support to query on multiple JPDB databases.<br>
-•	Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.
+•	Multi-mode DBMS - Document DB, Key-Value DB, RDBMS support.<br>
-•	Schema free - easy to develop and maintain.
+•	Schema free - easy to develop and maintain.<br>
-•	Web-services API - Can be used with any programming language that has support for HTTP.
+•	Web-services API - Can be used with any programming language that has support for HTTP.<br>
-•	Enriched by a pluggable API Framework - A developer can develop a pluggable API and plugin into any of our cloud JPDB instance.
+•	Enriched by a pluggable API Framework - A developer can develop a pluggable API and plugin into any of our cloud JPDB instance.<br>
-•	Standardisation of API development framework makes the development process easy, more readable, and less error prone.
+•	Standardisation of API development framework makes the development process easy, more readable, and less error prone.<br>
-•	Multiple security layers.
+•	Multiple security layers.<br>
-•	Nimble, Simple to use, In Memory, Real-time DBMS.
+•	Nimble, Simple to use, In Memory, Real-time DBMS.<br>

 ## Release History
 Released on 06-04-2021.
 For detailed code and connection : index.html

 ## Table of contents
-•	Creating a Developer Account and Generating Connection
+•	Creating a Developer Account and Generating Connection<br>
-•	PageInstalling Talend API Tester
+•	PageInstalling Talend API Tester<br>
-•	PageUnderstanding JsonPowerDB and its Features
+•	PageUnderstanding JsonPowerDB and its Features<br>
-•	PageJsonPowerDB Use case and Benefits
+•	PageJsonPowerDB Use case and Benefits<br>
-•	PagePUT Command - Creating (Inserting) Record
+•	PagePUT Command - Creating (Inserting) Record<br>
-•	PageGET Command - Retrieving Record
+•	PageGET Command - Retrieving Record<br>
-•	PageUPDATE Command - Update a record
+•	PageUPDATE Command - Update a record<br>
-•	PageREMOVE Command - Remove a record
+•	PageREMOVE Command - Remove a record<br>
-•	PageAjax Concepts - A Desktop application feel on web-...
+•	PageAjax Concepts - A Desktop application feel on web-...<br>
-•	FileHow to use JsonPowerDB in Web Pages
+•	FileHow to use JsonPowerDB in Web Pages<br>
-•	PageCreating a Web Project in NetBeans
+•	PageCreating a Web Project in NetBeans<br>
-•	PageSaving data in JPDB from HTML form
+•	PageSaving data in JPDB from HTML form<br>

 ## Requirements
-_ NetBeans IDE
+_ NetBeans IDE<br>
-_ Talend API tester (Extension in chrome)
+_ Talend API tester (Extension in chrome)<br>
-_ JsonPowerDb
+_ JsonPowerDb<br>
-_ Netbeans Connector (Extension in chrome)
+_ Netbeans Connector (Extension in chrome)<br>

 ## Illustrations

 ## Scope of functionalities
-•	All Mobile applications that require backend database.
+•	All Mobile applications that require backend database.<br>
 •	Session Caching.
 •	Page Caching.
 •	Existing Database applications to improve their reporting / analytics performance.